Before I begin I should say: I love learning German. It's an underappreciated, deeply logical language.

 Why are there multiple words for "outside"?
 Außen and draußen?
 As far as I can tell, one is more about surfaces and the other about being physically outdoors, but try explaining that distinction to your brain at 8am in a tired conversation.

-Then there's alles, allem, allen.
-And beides vs beiden.
+Then there's "everything" - alles, allem, allen.
+And "both" - beides vs beiden.
 Each subtly different.
 Each waiting for you to pick the wrong one.

 Want to say something's been cancelled?
 Great, would you like abgesagt, storniert, gestrichen, or annulliert?
 They're all slightly different and you will use the wrong one in exactly the wrong context.